 The Human Rights Council,

 PP1 - Guided by the purposes and principles of the Charter of the United Nations,

-PP2 - Reaffirming its support for resolution 61/295 of 13 September of 200,
+PP2 - Reaffirming its support for the United Nations Declaration on the Rights of Indigenous Peoples, adopted by the General Assembly in resolution 61/295 of 13 September of 2007,

+PP2bis - Recalling all Commission on Human Rights and Human Rights Council resolutions on human rights and indigenous peoples, in particular Council resolution 6/36 of 14 December 2007, in which the Council decided to establish the Expert Mechanism on the Rights of Indigenous Peoples,

-PP3 - Reaffirming resolution 69/2 of 22 September 2014 of the General Assembly which adopted the outcome document of the World Conference on Indigenous Peoples, and taking note of the report of the Secretary-General on the progress made in implementation,
+PP3 - Reaffirming resolution 69/2 of 22 September 2014 of the General Assembly which adopted the outcome document of the World Conference on Indigenous Peoples, and taking note of the report of the Secretary-General on the progress made in the implementation of the Outcome document,

-PP4 - Bearing in mind resolutions 6/36 of 14 December of 2007 30/11 of October 2015 of the Human Rights Council,PP5 - Recalling that the Human Rights Council should be cognizant of the work being undertaken on indigenous issues by other bodies in the United Nations system,
+PP4 - Bearing in mind resolutions 6/36 of 14 December of 2007 30/11 of 1 October 2015 of the Human Rights Council, in which the Council requested the Office of the United Nations High Commissioner for Human Rights to convene an expert workshop to review the Expert Mechanism’s mandate; and welcoming the productive discussion held at the April 2016 workshop as reflected in the Office’s report of 10 May 2006;

+PP5 - Recalling that the Human Rights Council should be cognizant Mindful of the work being undertaken on indigenous issues by other bodies in the United Nations system and regional human rights systems,

-1. Decides to modify the mandate of the Expert Mechanism on the Rights of Indigenous Peoples, which shall provide the Human Rights Council with expertise on the rights of indigenous peoples as set out in the United Nations Declaration on the Rights of Indigenous Peoples and assist Member States;
+1. Decides to modify amend the mandate of the Expert Mechanism on the Rights of Indigenous Peoples, which shall provide the Human Rights Council with expertise on the rights of indigenous peoples as set out in the United Nations Declaration on the Rights of Indigenous Peoples and assist Member States to achieve the ends of the Declaration through the promotion, protection and fulfillment of the rights of indigenous peoples;

 2. Decides that the Expert Mechanism shall:

-Prepare an annual report on the worldwide status for the achievement of the objectives of the Declaration with a yearly theme or themes focused on particular articles of the Declaration selected by the Expert Mechanism, taking into consideration suggestions received from Member States and indigenous peoples, with a special focus on challenges and good practices
+Prepare an annual study report on the worldwide status of human rights of indigenous peoples towards for the achievement of the objectives ends of the Declaration focused on one or more interrelated with a yearly theme or themes focused on particular articles of the Declaration, decided selected by the Expert Mechanism, taking into consideration suggestions received from Member States and indigenous peoples, including with a special focus on challenges, and good practices and general recommendations;

+Provide expertise and advice in the manner and form requested by the Human Rights Council

+Identify, disseminate and promote good practices and lessons learned regarding the implementation efforts to achieve the ends of the Declaration, and offer general guidance concerning the provisions of the Declaration through its studies and research;

+Assist Member States, indigenous peoples and/or the private sector, in identifying assistance needs and providing technical advice regarding the development of domestic legislation and policies relating to the rights of indigenous peoples, as relevant and upon their request, including by establishing contacts with other United Nations Funds, Programs and specialized agencies;

-Identify, disseminate and promote good practices and lessons learned regarding the implementation of the Declaration, and offer general guidance concerning the provisions of the Declaration through its studies and research; ssist Member Statesindigenous peoples,ProvideStates, upon their request, support for the implementation of voluntarily accepted recommendations through the Universal Periodic Review, and Treaty Bodies, Special Procedures and other relevant mechanisms, in close collaboration with National Human Rights Institutions
+Provide Member States, upon their request, support assistance and advice for the implementation of voluntarily accepted recommendations through by the Universal Periodic Review, and Treaty Bodies, Special Procedures and other relevant mechanisms, in close collaboration with National Human Rights Institutions, as applicable;

+Provide input regarding the rights of indigenous peoples to the Universal Periodic Review mechanism;

-Upon engage assist with Member States, indigenous peoples, and other relevant stakeholders in order to assist them in facilitating dialogue in cases where specific challenges exist to achieving the ends of the Declaration
+Upon request of Member States and indigenous peoples, engage and assist with Member States, indigenous peoples, and other relevant stakeholders in order to assist them by in facilitating dialogue in cases where specific challenges exist to achieving the ends of the Declaration;